 Patients can only get these drugs after a prescription by a qualified and licensed medical practitioner.

-Epidiolex treats two severe epilepsy or seizures associated with Dravet syndrome and Lennox-Gastaut syndrome.
-Marinol, Cesamet, and Syndros are used during cancer chemotherapy and anorexia-related weight loss with people suffering from AIDS.
+Epidiolex how shown promise in treating severe epilepsy or seizures associated with Dravet syndrome and Lennox-Gastaut syndrome.
+Marinol, Cesamet, and Syndros are suggested during cancer chemotherapy and anorexia-related weight loss with people suffering from AIDS.

 Treating Various Conditions and Symptoms